yehezkielbs/telemetry_gem/README.md

 To use this gem you must require it in your file and specify your API Token that you can find on the [Telemetry API Token page](https://www.telemetryapp.com/account/api_token)

-Set a hash of values for the flow to update.
-Each hash must contain the tag of the flow that you want to update.
+Create a new flow object of the variant that you want to use.
+Use its emit method to send the data to Telemetry.

 	require 'telemetry'

 	Telemetry.token = "test-api-token"
-	Telemetry::Value.new(tag: "test-flow-value", value: 3434).emit
+	gauge = Telemetry::Gauge.new(tag: "test-flow-gauge", value: 3434)
+	gauge.emit

 Supported flow object variants are as follows: